 stromectol dosage Basīrpur Where does it go wrong?

 There are several hot spots where this system can be less than ideal.
 First, it should be noted that the review process is not meant to be a barrier to publication, but a process that helps authors submit papers that offer the best contribution to the knowledge in the field.
 Many reviewers forget this concept and it is the editor’s job to make sure that is the result.

-- thereabouts piazzetta san marco drawing dating my drawing Self-nominating reviewers.
+- free spins no deposit on registration Bulancak Self-nominating reviewers.
 Whilst good section editors will look carefully at these nominations it appears that not all do.
 It is therefore feasible that a paper could be reviewed by a “best friend” who will be more lenient than they perhaps should be.
 It has also been identified that some less than honest researchers create “fake” email addresses and “names of academics” to allow themselves to review their own paper!
 I could not believe this myself when I was told it but apparently, this is why some journals have stopped asking for suggested referees with one journal having to withdraw hundreds of manuscripts for this reason!
 Moreover, I was once invited to review my own paper.
 This invitation was, of course, a mistake made by the editor who had seen vitamin D in the title and not realised I was a co-author.
 I promise you I did not review this paper and immediately pointed out this error to the editor.